History of Belfast: Capital of Northern Ireland

 In 1928, ten nationalists sat in the Northern Ireland Commons and, yet, received no acclaim for their willingness to cooperate and returning to their seats.
-The only bill the Nationalists got through from 1928 to 1972 was the Wild Birds Protection Act.
+The only bill the Nationalists got through from 1928 to 1972 was the Wild Birds Protection Act (Northern Ireland) 1931.
 In 1929, James Craig (who had been awarded a peerage and was now Lord Craigavon) abolished proportional representation in parliamentary elections.
 Though the impact was most felt by smaller parties, Nationalists considered this another harsh measure to oppress the minority.
 Three years later, speaking in the Commons, Joseph Devlin castigated the Unionist party for snubbing the willingness of Nationalists to cooperate, favoring "old party lines" and treating one-third of the population as political pariahs.

 The economic boom from World War I had dissipated by 1922, and 23% of Northern Ireland was now unemployed.
 No one had predicted the economic slump and, while some blamed the Unionist government, this is now believed to have resulted from Westminster not giving Northern Ireland enough power over their own financial policy.
 Similar effects were felt in Britain, as the Great War had changed the nature of international trade.
 The 1929 Stock Market Crash in New York had wide-reaching effects around the world in places like Northern Ireland.
 Economic interests in the province, particularly large industries like shipbuilding, were hit hard.
 In Belfast, Harland & Wolff did not launch a single ship between December 1931 and May 1934.
 By January 1933, the volume of international trade was only one-third of what it had been before the Crash.
 The Workman, Clark and Company shipyard closed down permanently in 1935.

 In early 1932, sectarian tensions increased, to the alarm of the Unionist community, as Éamon de Valera (a staunch Republican leader and Easter Rising veteran) assumed the premiership of Free State Ireland.
-When the Church of Ireland announced plans to commemorate the coming of Saint Patrick to Ireland, a Catholic cardinal commented publicly that "the Protestant church in Ireland, and the same is true anywhere else, is not only not the rightful representative of the early Irish church, but it is not even a part of the Church of Christ."
+When the Church of Ireland announced plans to commemorate the coming of Saint Patrick to Ireland, a Catholic cardinal, Cardinal Joseph MacRory, commented publicly that "the Protestant church in Ireland – and the same is true of the Protestant Church anywhere else – is not only not the rightful representative of the early Irish church, but it is not even a part of the Church of Christ."
 This brought Protestant outrage, pushing tensions to the breaking point and Loyalists responded in June 1932 by attacking Catholic pilgrims returning to Belfast on public transport from the Eucharistic Congress in Dublin.
 Denouncements of Catholicism grew louder as the Loyalist summer marching season came closer.
 The situation was made worse by the fact that many of Northern Ireland's unemployed were in a state of privation and some were starving.